castrojo/ublue/README.md

 1. Run `./01-desktop.sh`

 This script is terrible, it's written wrong, it doesn't check for anything properly, somethings still don't work, it basically a history file saved in a file.
 Make something better, turn on github sponsors, and I'll be the first one sending you money on the regular.
 Bring the cloud native dream to the people.
 Just please, for the love of all that is holy, don't make another distro.

+To revert (and I mean, totally revert, you've been warned):

+1. `dconf reset -f /`
+1. `rpm-ostree reset` then reboot

 ## Todo